-• Arrangements were in place to safeguard children and vulnerable adults from abuse.
+Arrangements were in place to safeguard children and vulnerable adults from abuse.
 These arrangements reflected relevant legislation and local requirements.
 Policies were accessible to all staff.
 There were hard copies of policies which clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
 There was a lead member of staff for safeguarding.
 The GPs provided reports where necessary for other agencies.
 Staff demonstrated they understood their responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role.
 GPs were trained to child protection or child safeguarding level three.
 GPs attended multidisciplinary team meetings to discuss vulnerable patients and also provided information to case conferences where required.

 - A notice in the waiting room advised patients that chaperones were available if required.
 All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - The practice maintained appropriate standards of cleanliness and hygiene.
 We observed that the practice was clean and tidy.
-However not all infection control guidance was followed.
-The last audit on infection control did not identify that fabric (non-disposable) towels were being used in consultation rooms.
-There was no sharps injury (needle stick) protocol in the staff handbook.
-Although informal checks of cleanliness were undertaken there was no recording mechanism to ensure that all areas were checked regularly.
-Canvass chairs were located in the treatment and consultation rooms, but there was appropraite cleaning plan in place.
-The audit was not identifying all risks regarding infection control and this posed a risk to patients.
-The practice nurse was the infection control clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
-There was an infection control protocol in place and staff had received up to date training. - Medicines were managed safely.
+There was an audit tool used to identify any improvements in infection control.
+The infection control lead had received training from the local CCG infection control expert.
+Checks of cleanliness were undertaken.
+Hand washing audits were used to ensure staff were following guidance when hand washing.
+There was an infection control protocol in place and staff had received up to date training.
+This included a sharps injury protocol (needle stick injury).
+This was displayed in consultation rooms in the Bloxham Surgery and was available on the intranet. - Medicines were managed safely.
 Blank prescription forms and pads were securely stored.
-There were systems in place to monitor their use.
+However, there use was not logged and monitored.
+A system to monitor blank prescription forms was put in place the day after the inspection.
 We saw that medicines stored onsite were within expiry dates and stored properly.
-Fridges used to store medicines were monitored and temperature checks recorded.
-However, there was no monitoring of both high and low temperatures, only the current temperature when checks took place.
-There was a risk that temperatures out of the required range may not be identified. - The practice dispensed to 85% of its patients.
-We observed the process for dispensing repeat prescriptions and spoke with dispensary staff.
-All repeat prescriptions were approved and handled appropriately.
+Fridges used to store medicines were monitored and temperature checks recorded. - The practice dispensed medicines to a proportion of its patients.
+We observed the process for dispensing acute and repeat prescriptions and spoke with dispensary staff.
+The system for handling prescriptions was appropriate and there were systems flag when medicine reviews were required.
 Dispensary staff were able to provide evidence of appropriate training and qualifications.
 We saw that dispensary staff used a computerised system for stocking and dispensing medicines.
 A barcode system was used to track the prescription and it was checked by a member of the dispensary.
 However, if a prescription was altered manually there was no system for double checking taking place by another member of staff.
 There was a risk that a mistake may not be identified with single checks.
 Where any errors were identified these were recorded and investigated to identify causes and reduce the risk of recurrence.
-There were standard operating procedures (SOPs) in place for the dispensary, but there were various versions in the relevant file used by staff and it was not clear which one was being followed.
+There were standard operating procedures (SOPs) in place for the dispensary and these were up to date and specific to the practice.